-7.2.
-School Meals
+7.2 School Meals

-All meal income is collected either through ParentPay accounts or parents can pay at Academy reception via debit/credit card machine.
+All meal income is collected either through ParentPay accounts or parents can pay at school reception via cash or debit/credit card machine.

-7.3.
-Bad Debts
+7.3 Bad Debts

 The Trust will make appropriate efforts to collect any outstanding debts, and will consider legal action where it would be economically efficient.